cristianprochnow/publisher-synk/README.md

 ## Tests

 The easy way to run tests is just run `docker compose up -d` command to start project with variables.
-So, enter in `synk_auth` with `docker exec` and run `go test ./tests -v`.
+So, enter in `synk_publisher` with `docker exec` and run `go test ./tests -v`.

 ## Certificates